NeuralVDB: High-resolution Sparse Volume Representation using Hierarchical Neural Networks: Acknowledgements

-OpenVDB is based on the unique hierarchical tree data structure introduced in~\cite{museth2013vdb}.
-At the core it is a shallow (typically four-level) tree with high but varying fanout factors (e.g.~$32^3\rightarrow16^3\rightarrow8^3$), and the ability to efficiently look up values through fast bottom-up, vs slower top-down, node access patterns.
-While its initial open source implementation, OpenVDB, was limited to CPUs, a read-only GPU variant, dubbed NanoVDB, was recently developed~\cite{museth2021nanovdb} and added to the library.
-However, VDB is obviously not a silver bullet, and fundamentally suffers from the same limitations as other lossless volumetric data structures; the memory footprint is never smaller than that incurred by the sparse non-constant voxel values, e.g.~signed distance or density values.
-To a lesser extent the same is true for the topology-information of the sparse voxels, which are compactly encoded into bit-masks of the tree nodes in VDB.
-This begs the question, are there more compact, possibly-lossy, representations for the topology and value information encoded into a VDB structure, that maintains many of the advantages of the proven VDB tree structure?
-We will spend the remainder of this paper demonstrating, that under the same assumptions as NanoVDB, i.e.~static topology and values, this is indeed the case, resulting in a new hybrid data structure, which we have dubbed NeuralVDB.
+OpenVDB is based on the unique hierarchical tree data structure introduced by ~\cite{museth2013vdb}.
+At the core it is a shallow (typically four-level) tree with high but varying fanout factors (e.g.,~$32^3\rightarrow16^3\rightarrow8^3$---number of nodes per level from top to bottom), and the ability to efficiently look up values through fast bottom-up, \minjae{vs.} slower top-down, node access patterns.
+While its initial open source implementation, OpenVDB, was limited to CPUs, a read-only GPU variant, dubbed NanoVDB, was recently developed~\cite{museth2021nanovdb} and added to the \kenmr{open source} library.
+However, VDB is obviously not a silver bullet, and fundamentally suffers from the same limitations as other lossless volumetric data \minjae{structures:} the memory footprint is never smaller than that incurred by the sparse non-constant voxel values, e.g.,~signed distance or density values.
+To a lesser extent the same is true for the topology-information of the sparse voxels, which are compactly encoded into \minjaemr{bitmasks} of the tree nodes in VDB. \doyubmr{To provide some context, the Disney Cloud is 1.5 GB with conventional data compression techniques and 16-bit quantization \minjaemr{(shown in Figure~\ref{fig:teaser}).} This size can easily explode into terabytes of data per simulation sequence or high-resolution volumetric \minjaemr{scenes.} These data sets are frequently shared between data consumers and/or cloud storage, where \kenmr{both data storage and transactions are typically costly}.
+While many scenarios require raw, lossless data, \minjaemr{other workflows can tolerate some degree of lossy compression in exchange for a lighter data footprint, akin to using JPEG images in place of raw images.}} This raises the question, are there more compact, \minjae{possibly lossy,} representations for the topology and value information encoded into a VDB structure, that \minjae{maintain} many of the advantages of the proven VDB tree structure?

+We will spend the remainder of this paper demonstrating, that under the same assumptions as NanoVDB, i.e.,~static topology and values, this is indeed the case, resulting in a new hybrid data structure, which we have dubbed NeuralVDB.